-NINJIO has released a HIPAA Compliance track consisting of 3 Episodes.
-Following the NINJIO tradition, these Episodes are inspired by a real life HIPAA breach, and our teaching will focus on typical end users who handle medical records.
+NINJIO has released a HIPAA compliance track consisting of 3 episodes.
+Following the NINJIO tradition, these episodes are inspired by real life HIPAA breaches, and our teaching will focus on typical end users who handle medical records.

-Verify the email address of whomever you are sending an email to prior to clicking the ‘send’ button.
+Verify the email address of whoever you’re sending an email to before clicking the send button..

 Call anyone who is requesting electronically protected health information (EPHI) in order to verify their identity.

 Use hardware encryption for any portable devices which access, transmit, or store EPHI.

 Wipe the hard drives of any old devices – or physically destroy them – before they are disposed of to ensure criminals can’t access any of the information that’s still stored there.

 Under HIPAA, a staff member must not access an electronic health record unless it’s necessary to do their job.
 Doing so is a violation of federal law and the patient’s civil rights.

 EPHI should never be sent without proper encryption.

 Only the minimum amount of information should be sent to satisfy a request, and the email account should be protected with a strong, complex password.